addisonhall/generatepress-child/README.md

 Check out the ANIMATIONS portion of `styles.css` to learn more.

+**Update:** The `scroll-fade-in` classes will now also work if an element is already in within the viewport.
+If it is NOT within the viewport, the animation will wait until it is to play.
+The scripts will check for animations on both scroll and page load events.
+Technically, you could use the `scroll-fade-in` classes for everything and they will work.

 ### JavaScript

 **No longer requires jQuery!** Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
 As of now it only includes some stuff to make the animation CSS classes work.